 Fail Gracefully and Take Feedback Well

 With potentially hundreds of thousands of users interacting with your extension every day, there is a chance your extension will have issues.
 Even relatively simple Extensions (like those that display the gear a streamer uses to create a broadcast) can have hundreds of failure points.
-Just like any app, anticipating general failures goes a long way to build user trust.
+Just like any app, anticipating general failures helps build user trust.

 Apps should handle 404 or 500 errors by providing ways for viewers to provide feedback and leverage some other part of your extension.
 Apps that fail to retrieve data also should allow users to provide feedback.
-Streamers control the placement and use of Extensions, so your extension should be prepared to accept feedback directly.
-If there is no option for support, that could lead to a bad experience for Twitch and risk your extension being pulled from our directory.
+Streamers control the placement and use of extensions, so your extension should be prepared to accept feedback directly.
+If you don’t provide support, Twitch may find it necessary to remove your extension from the directory.

 Choose the Right Extension Type

-Throughout this guide, we provide some guidelines for the best uses of different types of Extensions, but in general, consider:
+Throughout this guide, we provide guidelines for using different types of Extensions, but in general, consider:

 - Context — Does your extension depend on real-time interaction?
-Do you need the streamer’s help to direct attention to your extension?
-Extension context helps determine whether your extension needs to be adjacent to the stream content or is better suited as a panel.
+Does it need the streamer’s help to attract attention?
+Answers to questions like these help determine whether to place your extension next to the stream or in a panel.